mdgrs-mei/PowerShellRun/CONTRIBUTING.md

 & .\tests\RestartableSession.ps1
 ```

-This script builds the project, import the built module and call `Enable-PSRunEntry -Category All`.
-When you make a code modification, you can just call `restart` command to do the same process (build/import/setup).
+This script builds the project and import the built module.
+When you make a code modification, you can just call `restart` command to do the same process (build and import).

 ### Coding